Skip to content

 • Shortcut conflict: Your system or browser might be overriding the Alt key.
 You can change the trigger key in the Inspecto configuration file.

-2. Page highlights work, but Inspect mode, Annotate mode, or source opening does nothing in IDE / no code in AI chat?
+2. Page highlights work, but Inspect mode, Annotate mode, or source opening does nothing?

-• IDE plugin not installed/enabled: Ensure the Inspecto plugin is installed and enabled in your editor.
+• For IDE assistant handoff: the Inspecto IDE extension must be installed and enabled in your editor.

 • Cross-device/environment issues: Currently, Inspecto relies on local networking for Browser-IDE communication.
 If you are running the frontend on a remote server (like Remote SSH or a DevContainer) but accessing it from a local browser, the connection might fail.